pudly/schmopera-hugo/content/articles/operas-sexual-assault-secret.md

 ---
-title: Opera's sexual assault secret
+title: "Opera&#039;s sexual assault secret"
 ---

 I'm a gay, married, 32-year old former opera singer living in New York City.
 There's something I've wanted to talk about for a long time.